mattzeunert/vAnnotate/README.md

 - Logging assignments to member expressions can currently have side effects.
 For example if you run `a[fn()] = b` fn will be called twice - once for the assignment and once for the logging call.
 To fix this we need to move the object properties to separate variables before doing the assignment and the logging.

+## Running the tests

+Install PhantomJS and jasmine-node, then run `jasmine-node .`.